cockroachdb/docs/v20.2/upgrade-cockroach-version.md

 ### Review breaking changes

-Review the [backward-incompatible changes in v20.2](../releases/v20.2.0.html#backward-incompatible-changes), and if any affect your application, make necessary changes.
+Review the [backward-incompatible changes in v20.2](../releases/v20.2.0.html#backward-incompatible-changes) and [deprecated features](../releases/v20.2.0.html#deprecations).
+If any affect your application, make the necessary changes.

 ### Let ongoing bulk operations finish